-- a) All of the examination question used in the exams are in a format of multiplechoice question (MCQ).

-- b) Only four answer shall be provided for each question in which there's only one correct answer.

-- c) The examination details are as follows:

-- 1) Passing marks 75% and above

-- 2) Examination duration 90 minutes

-- 3) Number of question 40 questions

-- 4) Question style MCQ
+- a) All of the examination question used in the exams are in a format of multiplechoice question (MCQ). - b) Only four answer shall be provided for each question in which there's only one correct answer. - c) The examination details are as follows: - 1) Passing marks 75% and above - 2) Examination duration based on paragraph 7.1.4 - 3) Number of question based on paragraph 7.1.2 - 4) Question style multiple choice questions (MCQ)

-Note: The examination duration and/or number of questions may vary depending on subject.
+Note. - The examination duration and/or number of questions may vary depending on subject.